Students on the Open Study Program: Whom can I contact for support?

 USERNAME AND LOGIN

 How do I get access to the AGORA platform as a non-UHH member?

 Why can't I log in?

 Have you selected the correct login source?
-If you are using your B identifier (user ID or "STiNe identifier") for the login, leave the login source set to "UHH user ID".
-If you are still using an old AGORA-ID, you must change the source to "Local ID" before each login.
+If you are using your B identifier (user ID or “STiNE account”) for the login, leave the login source set to “UHH user ID”.
+If you are still using an old AGORA-ID, you must change the source to “Local ID” before each login.

 Is your password longer than 20 characters?
 Your password must not be longer than 20 characters in order for you to successfully log in to AGORA.
 Visit the user administration, there you can view your password and change it if necessary.
 If you can no longer log in to the user administration with your ID, this is probably because your User ID is blocked.
 The RRZ does this automatically after your studies end or your employment contract expires.
 You can find more information on this page of the RRZ (link in German).

 Is it still not possible to log in?
-Check your email inbox, including the spam folder, for system emails that may have been overlooked; you can find more information about these here.
+Check your email inbox, including the spam folder, for system emails that may have been overlooked; you can find more information about these in this FAQ.